 While miscarriages usually cannot be prevented, by taking care of yourself and following your health care provider's recommendations, you can increase the chances that you and your baby will be healthy throughout the pregnancy.

-A miscarriage is the spontaneous abortion of an embryo or fetus before it's developed enough to survive.
+A miscarriage is the loss of a pregnancy (the loss of an embryo or fetus before it's developed enough to survive).
 This often happens even before a woman is aware that she is pregnant.

-A miscarriage usually occurs in the first 3 months of pregnancy, before 12 weeks' gestation.
-A small fraction of miscarriages — less than 1% of them — are called stillbirths, as they occur after 20 weeks of gestation.
+A miscarriage usually happens in the first 3 months of pregnancy, before 12 weeks' gestation.
+A small fraction of pregnancy losses — happening in less than 1% of pregnancies — are called stillbirths, as they happen after 20 weeks of gestation.